 There are certain things that we hold to be “pillars” of Momentum:

-Bringing Students to the Word:
+Bringing Students to the Word

-Living life ON MISSION:
+Living Life ON MISSION:

 CE National and Momentum Youth Conference want to help students and adults effectively “live ON MISSION” in every aspect of life.
-We encourage you to participate in other CE National ministries on a short term ministry experience, in hands on inner-city ministry, (Urban Hope), on a five week summer ministry experience (Operation Barnabas), or even in pursuing youth ministry as a career (The National Institute).
+We encourage you to participate in other CE National ministries on a short term ministry experience, in hands on inner-city ministry, (Urban Hope), on a three week summer ministry experience (Operation Barnabas), or even in pursuing ministry as a career (The National Institute).

-Creating a fun experience:
+Creating a Fun Experience:

 We declare that Jesus Christ, the incarnate Word of God, as revealed in the Bible, the written Word of God, is the only Savior and Lord.
 He is the center of our shared experience of true biblical unity.